nothingnothings/HostCorpsWebpackVersion/README.md

 - Form validation logic in the "Start Hosting" page
 - Responsive design (mobile and desktop) created with Flexbox and media queries
 - Addition/removal of CSS classes ("slide-in" animation) implemented with JavaScript
+- Showcase of the usage of Webpack to bundle and optimize a project
+- Usage of GitHub Actions and GitHub Pages with Webpack, for a seamless workflow (transition from the development stage to the production/deployment stage)

 ## Inspiration